fugue/fregot/examples/demo/tutorial_walkthrough.md

 `ami-04b9e92b5572fa0d1` on lines 39, 131, and 217 and save your changes. fregot
 automatically reloads the input and outputs the evaluation, so you'll see this:

-    Reloaded repl_demo_input.json {}
+    Reloaded repl_demo_input.json
+    {}

 The empty braces mean that `deny` does not return `true`.
-The Terraform plan input has passed validation because both AMI IDs are on the whiteliste.
+The Terraform plan input has passed validation because both AMI IDs are on the whitelist.

 Back in the input, undo the change so `ami-04b9e92b5572fa0d1` is replaced with `ami-atotallyfakeamiid`, then save again. fregot produces this output: